gnosis/dex-research/dFusion/dFusionSpec.md

 ```
 The transitionHashes&Validation snark will do the following checks:
 - Verify the private input by recalculating the sha of all orders and comparing it to the public input `orderHashSha`.
-- Iterate over all order and sort out the orders, where the signature does not match address specified in the accountLeafIndex
-- Iterate over all remaining orders and hash them - besides the no longer needed signatures - sequencially using the Pederson hash.
+- Iterate over all orders again and hash them  sequencially using the Pederson hash.
 Use this hash as output.

 Notice that we allow orders, which might not be covered by any balance of the order sender.